bahrus/xtal-sip/README.md

 On the other hand, if some other data structure is best suited to complement cross-package referencing for CSS, I don't see how import maps interferes with adding that data structure, side-by-side with JS import mapping.

 This debate reminds me a bit over the debate about [DRY](https://www.madetech.com/blog/when-to-avoid-the-dry-principle).
-Is the possible elimination of a little redundancy between JS and CSS matching worth the risk of getting locked into an unsustainable abstraction?
+Is the possible elimination of a little redundancy between JS and CSS mapping worth the risk of getting locked into an unsustainable abstraction?
 I honestly don't know.

 </details>